binkley/homebrewery-files/witch.md

 | 9           | *[Spell 1]*, *[Spell 2]*, *[Spell 3]* |

 - **Beast Sense** <br>
   See though the eyes of a natural creature.
   One step from _Borrowing_ them.

 - **Clairvoyance** <br>
+  See or hear from afar through a chosen point.
+  A bowl of water, a raven’s eyes, a knot in the tree, all spy for you.

 - **Command** <br>
-  A single word; absolute obedience for a now.
+  A single word for others to obey: sit, flee, drop, grovel.
+  Respect of you is manifest.

 - **Dissonant Whispers** <br>
   Psychic pain that drives enemies away and instills respect.
+  You are satisfied to share fear.

 - **Detect Thoughts** <br>
-  A sip of another&rsquo;s mind&mdash;best done politely.
+  Read surface thoughts and probe deeper into a creature&rsquo;s mind.
+  Few things hide from your knowing gaze.

 - **Suggestion** <br>
   One whisper takes root and they obey before they’ve thought it through.

-- **Clairvoyance** <br>
-  A second sight, placed far away.
-See or hear what others would rather keep hidden.

-- **Divination** <br>
-  Fall winds, tea leaves, sweaty palms, all shape an answer.
-What is the pattern?

-- **Suggestion** <br>

 - **Phantasmal Force** <br>
+  A hallucination so real it can hurt.
+Fear, shame, fire, or memory might be what the target conjures.

 ### Level 6: Borrowing